Pellinki

 Approximately 260 persons live on Pellinge.
 95% of the population are Swedish-speakers.
 There is a school which teaches pupils in grades 1-4 of the Finnish education system (from grade 5, pupils must attend schools on the mainland).
 There is also a daycare centre for pre-school children.
 Both these institutions use the Swedish language as the medium for instruction.

 Pellinge has its own graveyard and also a chapel dedicated to St. Olaf.
 The community has several organisations that are well attended and participated.
 For instance, there is a voluntary fire brigade and two Martha unions (a Finnish women's society).

 Traditional ways of life on Pellinge include fishing, boat building, forestry, axe throwing and agriculture - although these have all declined significantly in recent times.
 Today many of the island's inhabitants commute to work to workplaces on the mainland.

-At a young age, Tove Jansson and her family spent many of their summers in a rented cottage on one of the islands of Pellinki.
+At a young age, Tove Jansson and her family spent many of their summers in a rented cottage on one of the islands of Pellinki, Klovharun.
+As an adult, she spent her summers there with her life partner, Tuulikki Pietilä, describing her experiences in her book Notes from an Island.